tobbik/lua-t/docs/T.Test.Case.rst

 -----------------

 ``T.Test.Case tc = T.Test.Case( [ 'test_name', function ] )   [__call]``
   Creates a new T.Test.Case.
-Takes ``test_name`` as preliminary description and the function to be executed.
+Takes ``test_name`` as and the function to be executed.
+If the test name starts with ``test_cb`` the test will be constructed as callback based Test.Case and during execution time a callback will be passed in a second parameter (after ``self``).

 Instance Members